-Parliamentary Order and Procedure, Ethical Behavior, and Civil Discourse

-- 1. Standard Order of Business - a) The standard order of business for regularly scheduled meetings of the City Council is as follows.
+Parliamentary Order and Procedure, Ethical Behavior, and Civil Discourse a) The standard order of business for regularly scheduled meetings of the City Council is as follows.
 The City Council may vote to amend the standard order of business from time to time based on the actual content of each meeting.
 The Council will not entertain new items after 11 PM unless agreed to by a majority of the Members.